-- List 12 high schools if possible, in order of the student's true preferences.
-NEW IN FALL 2024!
-Students can now list an unlimited number of high school programs, but 12 programs is still considered a "complete" application. - 2.
+- 1. List 12 high schools if possible, in order of the student's true preferences. - 2.
 Always know the graduation rate and school safety stats for a school before listing it.
 Don't just look at last year's scores consider historical trends as well. - 3.
 Always look up your student's commute time to a school before listing it. - 4.
 Do not list low-performing high schools or schools that aren't a match for your student. - 5.
 Always check the admissions method for the school your student is applying to and make sure it does not exclude your student.
 Students who struggled in 7th grade should focus on high-quality schools that use Ed Opt or Unscreened admissions methods (or Zoned if there is a good zoned school nearby).